baidu/san-website/source/_posts/en/tutorial/slot.md

 */
 ```

-`Note`: `slot="name"` attribute only takes effect on the direct child of the component element to be injected.
+`Note`: `slot="name"` attribute only takes effect when specified on the direct child of the component element to be injected.
 The `a` element will NOT be rendered into the `title` slot.

 ```javascript
 var Tab = san.defineComponent({